-Staff finds that this criterion is met.
-The site is located at the intersection of Knik-Goose Bay Road and Palmer-Wasilla Highway, which are designated as a Rural Major Collector and a Rural Minor Arterial, respectively.
-The site plan indicates sufficient open space, vehicle and pedestrian circulation, and landscaping and there are no sensitive areas or natural areas to be preserved on site.
+The site plan indicates sufficient open space, vehicle and pedestrian circulation, and landscaping and there are no sensitive areas or natural areas to be preserved on site and the site is located on Sun Mountain Avenue, which is designated as a Major Collector roadway.
 Signage will be reviewed for consistency with Title 16 at time of submittal of sign permit.